Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ]
 ```

+You should see an *HTTP 204 No Content* response.

 What we've done here is the following:

 - The value `statestore` in the endpoint should match the `name` value in the global component file `statestore.yaml`